 In this area you’ll find some of the coolest natural wonders of the White Mountains.
 In Franconia Notch State Park, you’ll find the Basin, a granite “pothole” that is found at the base of a waterfall.
 Nearby, don’t miss Flume Gorge.
 This is a natural ravine that formed over many years and now a hiking trail with a boardwalk passes through it.
 This is a wonderful hike with some amazing scenery.

 Lincoln itself offers some attractions in-town as well, including Clark’s Trading Post, an Americana museum and a steam railroad.

-One of the best parts of this ultimate New England road trip is coming up: The Kancamangus Highway.
-This stretch of road runs 34 miles between Lincon and Conway and is extremely scenic.
+One of the best parts of this New England vacation itinerary is coming up next: The Kancamangus Highway.
+This stretch of road runs 26 miles between North Woodstock and Conway and is extremely scenic.

 Conway is a terrific NH Mountain Town.
 I’ve spent some time here and it’s a great mix of shopping, restaurants, and outdoor activities.
 The Saco River runs nearby, so Conway is a good jumping off point for tubing or paddling in the river.
 On a recent bachelorette party trip of my friend’s, we used Saco River Tubing and had an absolute blast!

 Pop up to the towns of Bartlett and Jackson if you want to head even more into the mountains.
 Both are very nice areas with lots to do and see.
 Near Bartlett you can stop by Diana’s Baths, a beautiful area of cascading waterfalls and gentle pools.
 On a hot summer’s day, it’s the perfect place to cool off.

 Finally, our last state on the great road trip of New England.
 This is Maine, “the way life should be.”